 Lovely Possibilities of the Salad

-These works are an exploration of domesticity as depicted by vintage cookbooks, and are a reflection of how everyday objects can be made unfamiliar through repetition.
-Pages torn from 1950's-era cookbooks placed alongside sculptural works and fake food – and then reflected back via foil and mirrors – create a distorted depiction of nourishment and domestic order.
+These works are an exploration of domesticity as depicted by vintage cookbooks, and are a reflection of how everyday objects can be made unfamiliar through repetition and reflection.
+Pages torn from 1950's-era cookbooks and 1990’s magazines are placed alongside sculptural works and fake food – and then reflected back via foil and mirrors – creating a distorted depiction of nourishment and order.
 This distortion then defamiliarizes the ordinary objects into unknown materials, suggesting the fragmentation of self-hood that occurs as a result of domestic obligations.

 They are also a peek into a fantastical dimension – a place where roses are always vibrant red and grapes are always ripe.
 These fantasy worlds appeal as an escape from the humdrum, ordinariness of reality.